-In addition, the Company will advance its regional exploration program which has recently identified a number of new porphyry, skarn and high sulphidation targets for further exploration in support of drilling.
+The Company plans to continue to advance its regional exploration program which has recently identified a number of new porphyry, skarn and high sulphidation targets for further exploration in support of drilling.

-In June 2022 the Company entered an agreement with the Government of Ecuador to collaborate in the execution of an IPA for its Warintza Project.
+In June 2022 the Company entered an agreement with the Government of Ecuador to collaborate in the execution of an Investment Protection Agreement ("IPA") for its Warintza Project.
 The IPA provides a foundation of certainty with respect to the legal framework governing the Project, including stable mining regulations, security of title and investment for the term of the agreement, as well as significant new tax incentives to accelerate development.
-The Company will continue to collaborate with the Government of Ecuador to achieve the final execution of the IPA.
+The Government of Ecuador is proceeding to prepare the legal form of the IPA, which is in final stages of being formally ratified for execution.